mercadolibre/ubatch/docs/CONTRIBUTING.md

 * Commit as you go following our git conventions.
 * Include tests that cover all non-trivial code.
 The existing tests should provide a template on how to test correctly.
 * Make sure every test passes.
-* All code changes are expected to comply with the formatting suggested by gofmt & the current in use golint configuration.
 * Push your commits to GitHub and create a pull request against the corresponding component master branch.

 If taking too much time to deliver code, **always** [rebase](https://git-scm.com/docs/git-rebase) towards `master` before asking for a review, and avoid reverse merge commits.
 We **HATE** reverse merge commits (they make git history tree a mess) and will reject contributions that have them.